CATEGORY

 Supplier Power

-Competition: - The market is surrounded by a large number of suppliers but still, it is dominated by a small number of key players.
-This results in gaining supplier power
+• The market is surrounded by a large number of suppliers, still it is dominated by a small number of key players.
+This results in gaining supplier power.

 Barriers to New Entrants

-- Though there is potential for new entrants to compete head-to-head with key players, brand differentiation strengthens the new entrant only to a limited extent, especially for semi-conductors
+• Though there is a potential for a new entrant to compete head-to-head with key players, brand differentiation strengthens the new entrant only to a limited extent, especially for semi-conductors

 Intensity of Rivalry